Ph.D./M.A. in Literacy Education

 Our faculty serve as presidents of literacy organizations, journal editors, committee chairs, and executive board members for organizations such as NCTE and IRA.
 They oversee numerous research projects, serving as project directors for federal grants, and they are authors of impactful journal articles, books, and materials for scholars as well as K-12 teachers and learners.

-Core courses are offered at night for working professionals looking to enter the program on a part-time basis.
+Core courses are offered at night or in the afternoons for working professionals looking to enter the program on a part-time basis.

 To view the core curriculum and electives visit the Education, Curriculum, and Instruction Ph.D. page in the course catalogue and view Literacy.

-A critical literacy framework honors the personal and political nature of language use and language learning in schools as well as in family, peer, community and online contexts.
-We draw on scholarly traditions in literacy, critical and sociocultural theories, multilingual/translingual studies, English Education, and cultural studies to consider how reading, writing, and response to literature and digital media shape and are shaped by race, language, culture, identity, and codes of power.
+The projects students develop are grounded in a critical literacy framework that honors the personal and political nature of language use and language learning in schools as well as in family, peer, community, and online contexts.
+Our research draws on scholarly traditions in literacy, critical and sociocultural theories, multilingual/translingual studies, English Education, children’s literature studies, and cultural studies to consider how reading, writing, and response to literature and digital media shape and are shaped by race, language, culture, identity, and codes of power.
+Our understanding of literacy is also anchored in a commitment to equity and a vision of an inclusive future.

-Master of Arts students have similar can choose either a thesis (Plan A) or final paper (Plan B) to complete their degree.
+Master of Arts students have similar curricular goals and can choose either a thesis (Plan A) or final paper (Plan B) to complete their degree.

 View the core requirements for the M.A. in Literacy in the course catalog.